-MIC-20103CR: LABORATORY COURSE
+MIC-20103CR: LABORATORY COURSE (Credits 4)

-Objectives: This course is framed to acquaint students with the practical aspects of basic microbiology.
-It shall enables students to learn lab practices and calculation needed for preparation of various reagents and buffers.
-The students shall learn the sterilization methods, isolation, enumeration of bacteria and fungi from environmental samples.

-- 1. Preparation of buffers and pH measurements - 2.
+- To provide students to learn the practical aspects of basic microbiology. - To provide students to learn lab practices and calculation needed for preparation of various reagents and buffers. - To provide the students to learn the sterilization methods, isolation, enumeration of bacteria and fungi from environmental samples. - 1.
+Preparation of buffers and pH measurements - 2.
 Understandings of biochemical calculations - 3.
 To perform sterilization techniques - 4.
 To study types of culture media and their preparations, colony characters of bacteria - 5.
 Culture techniques - 6.
 Isolation of bacteria from water samples - 7.
 To study the growth curve of bacteria with reference to E. coli - 8.
 To enumerate the CFU of bacteria (any) by serial dilution method - 9.
 Staining techniques simple, Gram, acid-fast, endospore staining - 10.
 Confirmed test of coliform bacteria - 11.
 To perform the motility test of bacteria - 12.
 To perform antibiotic sensitivity and resistance assay - 13.
 Screening of amylase and protease producers - 14.
 Screening of lipase producers